Institute-for-ReWriting-World-History/the1854project/README.md

-“the evolution of civilization” is nothing more than the development of that particular civilization from its comparatively recent origins, a development which is, moreover, far from having always proceeded by a regular and all-round “progress” : the remarks we have just made about the so-called Renaissance and its consequences could serve as a striking illustration of an intellectual retro- gres'sion which, furthermore, has gone on increasing down to the present time.
+“the evolution of civilization” is nothing more than the development of that particular civilization from its comparatively recent origins, a development which is, moreover, far from having always proceeded by a regular and all-round “progress” : the remarks we have just made about the so-called Renaissance and its consequences could serve as a striking illustration of an intellectual retrogresion which, furthermore, has gone on increasing down to the present time.

 </details>